-The Maya ruin Xcambó is what remains of a city that was strategically located close to the salt factories.
+The Mayan ruins of Xcambó are what remains of a city which was strategically located close to the salt factories.
 When you venture to these various pink lakes, you can buy pink rock salt from the locals for a few pesos.

 A handmade hammock